suraj5424/Camera_queue_analysis_wait_count_time_calculated/README.md

 * Visualized cashier and queue areas
 ---

-## 📝 License
+## 📄 License

-This project is for educational and demonstration purposes.
-Always credit original content owners and comply with video usage rights.
+This project is licensed under the terms of the [LICENSE.txt](LICENSE.txt).
+See the file for details.